rohitroy-github/rohitroy-github/README.md

 Software Developer • MERN ⚒ | Leveraging • Ethereum 🧊 | Mentor • GSSOC'24 | 5x • Hackathons 🏆 | Contributor • Community 🍻
 ---------------------------------

-I'm an Software Engineer in making.
-I love coding, development and currently I'm also trying out Blockchain and Web3.
+I'm an SDE working at Accenture currently.
+I love developing software, learning new technology and currently I'm also wokring with Blockchain and Web3.

 * 🌍  I'm based in India !
 * ✉️  You can contact me at [rhtry.tech@gmail.com](mailto:rhtry.tech@gmail.com)